-For the 2022-2023 CAPER, Horry County HOME Consortium will advertise a 15-day comment period (August 4th - August 18th, 2023), during which residents will be offered the opportunity to provide written comments on this CAPER.
-In addition, three in-person public hearings are scheduled to be held the week of August 14th, 2023 to allow citizens throughout the HOME Consortium service area an opportunity to provide verbal comments as well.
+For the 2023-2024 CAPER, Horry County HOME Consortium will advertise a 15-day comment period (August 9th - August 23rd, 2024), during which residents will be offered the opportunity to provide written comments on this CAPER.
+In addition, three in-person public hearings will be held on August 20th and 22nd, 2024 to allow citizens throughout the HOME Consortium service area an opportunity to provide verbal comments as well.
 All residents are invited to attend.
-Horry County HOME Consortium will summarize public comments at the conclusion of the comment period.

-The CAPER will be presented at the Horry County Council meeting on September 5th, 2023.
-Horry County HOME Consortium will summarize public comments after the meeting is held.
+The CAPER will be presented at the Horry County Council meeting on September 3rd, 2024.
+All residents are invited to attend.
+Comments will be summarized after the meeting is held.